On his Southern States road trip Mark Bibby Jackson encounters the two faces of Tennessee in the Smoky Mountains

 Museum of Salt and Pepper Shakers

-Fortunately, there are far more savoury places to visit in Gatlinburg.
-Two days earlier we had spotted a sign for the Museum of Salt and Pepper Shakers.
-As we were leaving Gatlinburg, we entered it not expecting anything.
-What we received was a thoroughly uplifting experience.
+On our last day we pass through Gatlinburg.
+Two days earlier we spotted a sign for the Museum of Salt and Pepper Shakers.
+As we are leaving Gatlinburg, we enter it not expecting anything.
+It is a thoroughly uplifting experience.

 The museum was opened in 2002 by Andrea Ludden, an archaeologist originally from Belgium.
 After her death the museum was taken over by her daughter, also called Andrea, who was born in Cordoba, Argentina.
 The museum has 20,000 pairs of salt and pepper shakers.
 It really is a charming museum with shakers from animals to Star Wars, and Japanese to the Beatles.
 It is also informative, with panels on the history of salt extraction, pepper growing and the explosion in salt and pepper shakers as a means to revitalise the Japanese economy post-World War II.
 If ever you wanted to be reminded there is much more to America than is apparent from the road side, then just pop into Andrea’s wonderful museum.

-Where to Stay in the Smokey Mountains Tennessee
+Where to Stay in the Smoky Mountains Tennessee

 Mark stayed in a chalet run by Mountain Laurel Chalets, which has a range of accommodation in and around Gatlinburg.
 The accommodation was spectacular and spacious.
 We had two bedrooms, each with its own living space, as well as a hot tub and additional terrace area for barbecue.
 Really recommended, even if the bears didn’t come out to play.